YMSpektor/carnelian-diagram/docs/interactivity.md

   * Edges allowing to insert new vertex on double clicking
   * Interactive inner area allowing to drag the element itself
 * `withInteractiveText` - allows to show inplace text editor (on double click event) to edit the element text (requires the `text` field to be defined in the element props)
 * `withInteractiveRotation` - adds a rotation handle allowing to rotate the element around some origin.
-Can be used together with `useRotation` (see below)
 * `withKnob` - adds customizable handle control to suit a particular task (e.g. border radius for rounded rectangle).
 See [RoundedRect](https://github.com/YMSpektor/carnelian-diagram/blob/main/packages/carnelian-shapes/src/basic/rounded-rect.tsx) or [Parallelogram](https://github.com/YMSpektor/carnelian-diagram/blob/main/packages/carnelian-shapes/src/basic/parallelogram.tsx) elements for example.
-* `withRotation` - adds the rotation transformation to the element.

 Here is the example using the `withInteractiveRect` HOC: